nabto/cordova-plugin-nabto/README.md

 - Only Android and iOS support
 - No streaming or tunnel API
 - Handling of other Cordova errors (becomes a `NabtoStatus`)
-- Not packaged and published to cordova.apache.org (yet)

 ## Installation

-1. Download Nabto libraries, assets and wrapper classes to *cordova-plugin-nabto/src/nabto/* (See "Source File Structure" section).
-This step will be removed when the finished package is deployed.
+1. Download Nabto libraries and assets to *cordova-plugin-nabto/src/nabto/* (See "Source File Structure" section).
+This step can be skipped if installing directly from [npm](https://www.npmjs.com/).
 2. Install cordova plugin: `cordova plugin add cordova-plugin-nabto`.
 3. For iOS projects replace linker flag "-ObjC" with "-force_load $(BUILT_PRODUCTS_DIR)/libCordova.a -lstdc++".
 4. Start using as described in the Example and API section.